codehass/Decode-Morse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [ Nelson Sakwa on behance](https://www.behance.net/sakwadesignstudio) for the design inspiration.
+I would like to thank [Microverse](https://github.com/microverseinc) for this project inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>